jessguilford/github-API-project/README.md

 ## Known Bugs

+Bower files did not install correctly -- see error-log.txt.
+As a result, the gh-pages version is not able to access jQuery or Bootstrap.

 The error message that is meant to display when the user enters an invalid Github username does not work correctly.

 ## Technologies Used